The Grapes of Wrath (film): Production

 Executive producer Darryl F. Zanuck was nervous about the left-wing political views of the novel, especially the ending.
 Due to the red-baiting common to the era, Darryl Zanuck sent private investigators to Oklahoma to help him legitimize the film.
 When Zanuck's investigators found that the "Okies'" predicament was indeed terrible, Zanuck was confident he could defend political attacks that the film was somehow pro-Communist.
-Critic Roger Ebert believes that World War II also helped sell the film's message, as Communism received a brief respite from American demonizing during that period.
+Critic Roger Ebert believed that World War II also helped sell the film's message, as Communism received a brief respite from American demonizing during that period.

 Production on the film began on October 4, 1939, and was completed on November 16, 1939.
-Some of the filming locations include: McAlester and Sayre, both in Oklahoma; Gallup, Laguna Pueblo, and Santa Rosa, all in New Mexico; Thousand Oaks, Lamont, Needles, and the San Fernando Valley, all in California; Topock and the Petrified Forest National Park, both in Arizona.
+Some of the filming locations include: Oklahoma City, McAlester, Bridgeport, and Sayre, all in Oklahoma; Gallup, Laguna Pueblo, Santa Rosa, and San Jon, all in New Mexico; Thousand Oaks, Lamont, Needles, Vidal Junction, and the San Fernando Valley, all in California; Topock and the Petrified Forest National Park, both in Arizona.

 The film score by Alfred Newman is based on the song "Red River Valley".
 Additionally, the song "Goin' Down the Road Feelin' Bad" is sung in a nighttime scene at a roadside New Mexico camp.

+In an interview with George Bluestone for his 1957 book, Novels into Film: The Metamorphosis of Fiction into Cinema, John Ford confessed, "tersely, but with just the slightest trace of whimsy and bravado," that he had never bothered to read the Steinbeck novel.

+Release

-The film premiered in New York City on January 24, 1940, and Los Angeles on January 27, 1940.
+The film premiered in New York City at the Rivoli theatre on January 24, 1940.
 The wide release date in the United States was March 15, 1940.
+It had a record total of 301 pre-release dates.

+It grossed $61,000 in its opening week at the Rivoli, which was its biggest draw since Modern Times in 1936.

+Originally allowed to be shown in the Soviet Union in 1948 because of its depiction of the plight of people under capitalism, it was subsequently withdrawn because audiences were noticing that, as shown in the film, even the poorest Americans could afford a car.